 “Je t’écoute … Vas-y!”
 (Henry Miller)

-I’m going to write about the third discipline today, which is the act of sitting down in front of the machine at the appointed time to begin writing the paragraph you decided on when practicing your first and second discipline the day before.
+The third discipline is the act of sitting down in front of the machine at the appointed time to begin writing the paragraph you decided on when practicing your first and second discipline the day before.
 It’s important to understand the situation: before going to bed you knew what you were going to say and when you were going to say it.
 Your plan is to write a single paragraph starting at some exact moment, like 8:00 AM.
-You know what the key sentence of that paragraph is and it expresses something you are knowledgeable about.
+You know what the key sentence of that paragraph is and that it expresses something you are knowledgeable about.

 In a literal sense, you show up in front of a blank page, but, since your mind is prepared, there is no ambiguity about your task.
 When the writing moment begins, just type the key sentence.
 Do it slowly and deliberately, allowing yourself to modify it if you think this will make it clearer to your reader.